 I adore breakfast and lunch at Café Genevieve.
 These guys do inspire home cooking—think chicken and waffles, filling Reubens, and salads with locally caught rainbow trout.
 If you have the opportunity, try their Pig Candy– applewood smoked bacon, topped with sugar and spice, and everything nice.
 If weather permits, grab a seat on the sunny porch.
 It’s pet-friendly, too.

 For coffee and baked goods, go to Persephone Bakery.
 This local spot is super charming, with treats baked daily from scratch: stellar croissants, naughty brioche cinnamon rolls, and cookies of all kinds.
 They do sandwiches and salads, too.
 Sip on a fancy-feeling tea, great coffee from Intelligentsia roasters, or if you’re visiting after 5 pm (or before… no judgment, you’re on vacation!), a glass of wine or cocktail from their lovely list.

 Snow King: Ski with the Locals

-Although we’re mostly talking stuff to do in town, when it comes to mountain living, you have to talk about skiing.
+Although we’re mostly talking about stuff to do in town, when it comes to mountain living, you have to talk about skiing.
 My most recent visit to Jackson was in the summer.
 However, the locals told me the best ski spot is Snow King.
 It’s the only place in town with night skiing.
 Skiing with locals… sounds perfect.